 If you would like to discuss your dog’s condition please email Rachel here.

 B.V.Sc, CertVBM, M.R.C.V.S, CCRP-current

-Montana is the owner of Pawsitively Awesome, a dog training and behaviour service in the Southern Highlands, NSW, Australia.
+Montana is the owner of Pawsitively Awesome, a dog training, and behavior service in the Southern Highlands, NSW, Australia.
 She is also currently the lead Rehabilitation Veterinarian at Illawarra Animal Hospital in Wollongong, NSW, Australia.

-Before returning to Australia in late 2018, Montana worked throughout the UK as a locum veterinarian and it is during this time she realised that her passion in the veterinary world was specifically in canine rehabilitation and behaviour.
-She undertook further training in canine behaviour through Absolute Dogs UK, becoming an accredited Pro Dog Trainer.
+Before returning to Australia in late 2018, Montana worked throughout the UK as a locum veterinarian and it is during this time she realized that her passion in the veterinary world was specifically in canine rehabilitation and behavior.
+She undertook further training in canine behavior through Absolute Dogs UK, becoming an accredited Pro Dog Trainer.

 When Montana returned to Australia, she wanted to offer veterinary rehabilitation services in her local area.
 She is passionate about the correlation between pain and behavioral change and therefore wants to provide a rehabilitation service that can assist in all aspects of canine life.
 She is currently completing the Certified Canine Rehabilitation Practitioner (CCRP) course through the University of Tennessee.

 When not working, Montana will be found either in the agility arena running her two Border Collies, Tilly, and Kozi, or in the dog room working on their conditioning/fitness programs.
 She is a country girl at heart and looks forward to providing these services in her home region of the Southern Highlands.